Directors and officers insurance

 Breach of health and safety regulations - a construction company suffered a near miss when a huge pane of glass fell from the fifth floor of a redevelopment project onto the pavement.
 Miraculously, no one was injured but the Health & Safety Executive made a site visit the following day.
 This revealed a number of legislative breaches.
 A variety of actions were subsequently brought against the directors resulting in costs of £45.000.

 Divorced team take director vs director action - a husband and wife team equally owned a successful contract cleaning company.
 Following a messy divorce, the wife accused her husband of deliberately mismanaging the finances to distort the true worth of the business.
 This is commonly known as a director vs. director action and is on the increase as business pressures mount.
 Total costs amounted to £75,000.

 What limit of cover should I choose?

-The company is a division of Markel International, a Lloyd's and London market insurer that wrote gross premiums of £750m ($1.0 billion) in 2017.
+We are a division of Markel International, a Lloyd’s and London market insurer that wrote gross premium totals of £1.09bn in 2020.

 To talk about your insurance requirements and better understand our cover, call us on 0800 640 6600 or get a quick quote online.

 Markel International Insurance Company Limited is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
 Find out more on the Financial Services Register.